tlyakhov/gofoom/README.md

 engine.
 It continues on from my older project https://github.com/tlyakhov/jsfoom.

+The included game assets are programmer art & creative commons things I'm using for testing.
+As the engine gets closer, I hope to make something actually fun with it :)

 ## Motivation

-Constraints are fun :).
+Constraints are key!
 This project has the following goals:
 * No GPU involvement in rendering (preferably anything else either).
+* Pure dynamic raycasting for graphics.
+    * No pre-processing for worlds (e.g. BSPs)
+    * Rays correspond to actual rendered vertical columns - no intermediate translation to quads, triangles, or spans.
+    * The benefit of this is that every game object or property can be dynamic - including the world geometry!
-* High quality editing tools.
+* High quality, efficient editing tools.
 * High degree of flexibility and expandability:
     * Game code separate from engine code.
     * User scripting